starlingfire/MMM-NextCloud-Tasks/README.md

 # MMM-NextCloud-Tasks

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
-Originally developed by [SoulofN00b](https://github.com/SoulOfNoob/MMM-NextCloud-Tasks/), I have forked it to resolve bugs and add new features.
+Originally developed by [SoulofN00b](https://github.com/SoulOfNoob/MMM-NextCloud-Tasks/), further developed by [Starlingfire](https://github.com/starlingfire/MMM-NextCloud-Tasks).
+I have forked it and added new features.

 This module loads a ToDo list via webDav from the NextCloud Tasks app using the "private link" and [NextCloud Managed Devices](https://docs.nextcloud.com/server/latest/user_manual/en/session_management.html#managing-devices)